Black Friday Nintendo Switch deals 2022 day two: best offers and discounts

-Black Friday Nintendo Switch deals 2022 day two: best offers and discountsFrom the OLED and bundles, to the new Pokémon and SD cards, here are all the best Black Friday Switch deals
+Black Friday Nintendo Switch deals 2022 day two: best offers and discountsFrom the OLED and bundles, to the new Pokémon and SD cards, here are all the best Cyber Monday Switch deals

-It's the second day of theBlack Friday sales, and we've already seen plenty of incredible deals, so we're expecting to see a few more appear over the weekend.
+Cyber Monday kicks off today!
+We may still see the odd Black Friday Nintendo Switch deal trickling through here and there, like this Mario Kart Switch bundle for £260/$300, but we're also keeping watch for any new Cyber Monday Switch deals to appear.

-In the UK this includes Pokemon Violet (with Violet pin badge) and Pokemon Scarlet (with Scarlet pin badge) for £40 each from ShopTo, as well as a Nintendo Switch with Mario Kart 8 Deluxe and 3 months Nintendo Switch Online membership for only £259.99 from Very.
+In the UK, you can still find deals on Pokemon Violet (with Violet pin badge) and Pokemon Scarlet (with Scarlet pin badge)- both £40 each from ShopTo, as well as a Nintendo Switch with Mario Kart 8 Deluxe and 3 months Nintendo Switch Online membership for only £259.99 from Very.
 In the US, you can get the Animal Crossing special edition Nintendo Switch for just $300 from Dell, and The Legend of Zelda: Breath of the Wild for $30 from Target.

-On top of this, Nintendo has just launched a huge eShop Black Friday sale.
+On top of this, Nintendo is still running its huge eShop Black Friday sale.
 To make this even better, you can grab Nintendo eShop credits at 10% off from our friend's at VG247 using the code "BLACKFRIDAY".

-You can follow our live feed for all the best Switch Black Friday deals as they happen.
+You can follow our live feed for all the best Switch Cyber Monday deals as they happen.

 UK Black Friday Switch Deals